Meet the Liberty Therapists

 Lead Therapist

-Specialties: EMDR trained, play therapy certified, domestic violence, PTSD, trauma, sex therapy, including but not limited to: affair and trust recovery, alternative love styles, BDSM / Kink, compulsive sexual behavior, desire discrepancies, divorce & separation, infertility support, intimacy issues, paraphilias, pelvic pain disorders, polyamory & swing lifestyle, postpartum, pornography issues, sexual dysfunction and sexual issues
+Specialties: sex therapy, including but not limited to: LGBTQIA+ work, affair and trust recovery, alternative love styles, BDSM / Kink, compulsive sexual behavior, desire discrepancies, intimacy issues, polyamory & swing lifestyle, sexual dysfunction and sexual issues, EMDR, domestic violence, PTSD, trauma

-Population Focus: ages 3 and up, couples, survivors of trauma, LGBTQIA+, military, first responders, children & adolescents of first responders & military
+Population Focus: ages 12 and up, LGBTQIA+, couples, survivors of trauma, military, first responders, adolescents of first responders & military

 Biography: